Skip Navigation

 Like various unfounded conspiracy theories about rigged elections, such as ones about drop boxes and voting machines, there is no evidence offered of any improprieties or other bases for concern about the integrity of overseas voting.

-Lawsuits recently filed by Republicans in Michigan, North Carolina, and Pennsylvania could disenfranchise voters who currently and have had for decades the right under state and federal law to vote.
+Lawsuits recently filed by Republicans in Michigan, North Carolina, and Pennsylvania could disenfranchise voters who currently have the right under state and federal law to vote.
 These lawsuits do not present any specific evidence of fraud or wrongdoing, but instead merely rely on general accusations.
 They do not mention even a single case of someone using the law’s process to vote who wasn’t eligible.

 Why are these claims being made now?